TRottinger/discord-randomify/docs/index.md

     - Get a random League ARAM summoner spell

   !rt emoji
-    - Responds with a random emoji that the bot has access to
+    - Responds with a random emoji from the current server
-    - If you notice any profane emotes...... please let me know

-  !rt emojis [number]
-    - Responds with a set of emojis in an embedded Discord message
-    - Specify a [number] arg to get a certain amount of emojis
-    - Max 20
-    - Example: !rt emojis 20
-    - Defaults to: 5

   !rt repeat
     - Repeats your last run commands with the same arguments